ashish-dalal/Deep_Convolutional_GAN_on_celebA/README.md

     ```

 ## Results

-Generated images will be saved in the `results/` directory.
-You can find sample generated images and training logs in this directory.

-## Generated Images
+A sample of generated images after training for 20 epochs
 ![Generated Image](results/image.png)

+A sample of original images from the celebA dataset
 ![Generated Image](results/image_real_example.png)